parse-community/docs/_includes/rest/users.md

 ## Impersonating a user

 An application may allow a user to take action on behalf of another user, without having access to the other user's login credentials.
-The Parse REST API provides the `/loginAs` endpoint which takes a `userId` parameter (the `objectId` of the User to impersonate) and creates a session for the given user.
+The Parse REST API provides the `/loginAs` endpoint which takes a `userId` parameter, that is the `objectId` of the user for which a session should be created.
 The created session has the property `createdWith: {action: 'login', authProvider: 'masterkey' }`.
-The endpoint must be called using the master key and returns the same response format as the `/login` endpoint.
+Calling the endpoint requires the master key and it returns the same response format as the `/login` endpoint.

 <div class="language-toggle">
 <pre><code class="bash">